3 Quick Ways for VMware ESXi Backup Host Configuration

 Then your ESXi host configuration will be backed up in tgz format to the directory you specified.

+Method 3.
 Using vSphere CLI to backup ESXi host configuration

 1. Install and configure vSphere CLI.
 You can refer to the official documentation and references: vSphere CLI

-2. Run the following command to back up the ESXi host configuration:
+2. Run the following command to backup the ESXi host configuration:

 vicfg-cfgbackup --server= ESXi_host_IP_address --username=root -s output_file_name